sul-dlss-deprecated/robot-master/README.md

     foreach repository do
       foreach workflow do
         foreach process-step do
-          if priority queue needs jobs or priority jobs in workflow service within transaction do
-              jobs = fetch N jobs with 'ready' status by priority from workflow service jobs.each do |job|
+          if queues need jobs then within transaction do jobs = fetch N jobs with 'ready' status by priority from workflow service jobs.each do |job|
               mark job as 'queued' in workflow service end
           end
           jobs.each do |job|
-              enqueue job into Resque priority queue
+            enqueue job into Resque queue
-            end
           end
           foreach job in /failed queue do
             mark job status as 'error' in workflow service if not already marked